 We also offer a variety of optional exercises that are fun, challenging, and provide a peek into the world of work and how to prepare for that experience.

 Participants learn that eighth graders need to leave middle school with their feet firmly planted on the first rung of their futures.
 No matter how high the climb, it always starts with the first rung.
 That means students will need to leave grade eight with the knowledge and skills needed to move directly into far more challenging high school courses.

-There are many reasons why eighth grade performance is so critical, but one is absolutely fundamental.
+Remember that there are many reasons why eighth grade performance is so critical and is absolutely fundamental:

-A majority of schools use students’ performance/grades in eighth grade (together with scores on standardized tests) to determine which high school courses soon-to-be ninth graders will have on their daily class schedules.
-What those high school courses are, and how well new ninth graders perform in them, can make or break a young teen’s future.
+- A majority of schools use a student’s performance in eighth grade (usually mixed with scores on standardized tests) to determine which high school courses soon-to-be ninth graders will have on their daily class schedules.
+What those high school courses are, and how well ninth graders perform in them, can make or break a young teen’s future.

 That’s why The Internship Depot starts its ‘messaging’ in grade eight, emphasizing to students that research confirms the standard assumptions that hard work in hard courses is the best way to prepare for success in post-secondary education and work.
 We also discuss the need for students to learn appropriate soft skills.

-We have developed a customized curriculum and a full set of activities for eighth graders that helps them understand how important academic achievement and personal development is for their future success, no matter their future goals.
-Together,
+We have developed a customized curriculum and a full set of activities for middle and high school students that help them understand how important academic achievement and personal development is for their future success, no matter their future goals.
+Our First Rung curriculum:

-- The First Rung Activities provides an opportunity for eight graders to practice and apply what they have learned.
+- provides an opportunity for eight graders to practice and apply what they have learned.

 Most importantly, The First Rung presentations show students how they can not only build their academic portfolio with hard work, they can ‘convert’ their hard work into language that will impress college admissions officials and business people alike.